hiqdev/hipanel-rbac/README.md

 to the require section of your composer.json.

+## Usage

+To add a role or permission you need to write it to `src/files/tree.php`.
+After adding roles you have to generate description to it by command:

+    ./vendor/bin/hidev rbac/reinit

+After these actions all rules are saved, and you need to check it by unit tests.
+Run `./vendor/bin/phpunit` and correct `CheckAccessTrait` to fix errors.

 ## License

 This project is released under the terms of the BSD-3-Clause [license](LICENSE).